 The levelised cost of solar electricity and onshore wind power has fallen below that of both nuclear and fossil fuel in many parts of the world over the past years and this trend is set to continue.
 This presents an opportunity to decarbonise energy generation from fossil fuels by shifting to renewables.

-Falling costs of battery storage enable more widespread adoption of intermittent renewable energy sources, such as wind and solar.
+Falling costs of battery storage and the growth of demand response programmes enable more widespread adoption of variable renewable energy sources, such as wind and solar.

 Carbon Capture and Storage